-Table 2: A Look at How Long Each AuthenticationMethod Is Typically Used
+Table 2: A Look at How Long Each Authentication Method Is Typically Used

-Average used time of inputting usernames and passwords Average total used time of logins 7.519 s 27.120 s
+Average used time of inputting usernames and passwords A LONG COMMISSION OF THE PARTY 7.519 s 27.120 s

 Table 2 shows that the average amount of time spent logging in is around four times longer than the time spent typing in a username and password.
 Graphical authentication typically takes around 20 seconds.
 In contrast to competing visual authentication methods it's a fair price, especially considering the use of dynamic codes for authentication.
 We then determined the percentage of graphical authentication that was successful as the time between registration and login became longer.
 Table 3 shows the results of our analysis of the login data, which we organized by the time that passed between registration and the first login (the "login interval").